shubhamoli/deutsch-lernen/Deutsch lernen - Niveau A1/0-German-and-Germany.md

 - Ich möchte einen Tisch für zwei Personen reservieren bitte
     - To reserve a table for 2 personen
     - “am vierte” - On 4th (date)
+- Alles in Ordnung? - is Everything OK?

 # Other commonly used Phrases